exercism/fsharp/exercises/collatz-conjecture/README.md

 To run the tests, run the command `dotnet test` from within the exercise directory.

+## Autoformatting the code

+F# source code can be formatted with the [Fantomas](https://github.com/fsprojects/fantomas) tool.

+After installing it with `dotnet tool restore`, run `dotnet fantomas .` to format code within the current directory.

 ## Further information

 For more detailed information about the F# track, including how to get help if